If your tenant claims Universal Credit, their rent costs will be included in that claim. They won't be able to get Housing Benefit as well.

 Local Housing Allowance (LHA) is used to work out Housing Benefit for private renters.

-It's a flat rate allowance, based on the area the property is in and who lives in the property.
+LHA is a flat rate allowance, based on the area the property is in and who lives in it.
 Rates are set for different sizes of family ranging from a single room in a shared house up to properties with four bedrooms.
+It isn't based on the rent that you charge for the property.

 The maximum LHA rate is for four bedrooms.